Charges for Domestic Violence in Raleigh

-Wake County has its own Criminal Domestic Violence Courtroom, which was set up to handle criminal cases that arise between married individuals or those individuals that are, or have been, in a dating or marital relationship.
+Wake County has its own criminal courtroom for domestic violence in Raleigh, NC, which was set up to handle criminal cases that arise between married individuals or those individuals that are, or have been, in a dating or marital relationship.
 Criminal cases will be placed in this courtroom simply because of the status of the individuals involved.
 For example, if two individuals engage in a fight at a bar and one person is charged with Simple Assault, this case would not be placed in this courtroom.
 On the other hand, if the individuals in the aforementioned situation were husband and wife, the case would be handled in the Criminal Domestic Violence Courtroom.
 The State of North Carolina is the moving party in a criminal case and it is up to the District Attorney, the representative of the State of North Carolina, to determine how this case should be resolved.
 For instance, even if the victim wants the case dismissed, the State of North Carolina can proceed against his/her wishes.
 Having a domestic violence lawyer in Raleigh to represent you and protect your rights is paramount.

 The majority of crimes handled in the Raleigh Criminal Domestic Violence Courtroom are familiar ones such as: